rom-rb/rom-rb.org/source/learn/http/index.html.md

 chapter: Setup
 ---

+*The adapter is still in beta.
+If you find any inconsistency, please feel free to ask your questions at the [ROM chatroom] and report issues [on github][rom-http].*

 ROM supports HTTP-based services via the `rom-http` adapter, which is client-agnostic.
 The adapter presents a request-response wrapper, allowing the use of an arbitrary HTTP client gem.